 - Upon arrival at Stutthof, SS guards tore Judy’s hair out by hand.
 Judy, Rachel and Mina were assigned to the women's barracks, and each day they were forced to stand long hours for Appell (German for "roll call").
 The Appell could last for as long as half a day and be called at any time, day or night.
 Judy was beaten and tortured by the SS guards and forced to work in the assembly line of a heavy metal factory operated on the Stutthof premises.

-- On November 21, 1944, Judy's mother Mina was murdered in the gas chamber at Stutthof.
-Judy was in line with her mother and ready to enter the gas chamber when a guard ordered her to run back to the barrack and so she did.
+- In late 1944, Judy's mother Mina was murdered in the gas chamber at Stutthof.
+Judy was in line with Mina and ready to enter the gas chamber when a guard ordered her to run back to the barrack and so she did.
 She found Rachel and told her they don't have a mother anymore.

 - As the Russian army advanced closer to Stutthof, the Germans began evacuating the area and sent the prisoners of Stutthof on a "death march."
 In January 1945, Judy, her sister, and around 1,000 other female prisoners from Stutthof were forced to march in the freezing cold headed for the umschlagplatz (a place where prisoners were killed or put on transports to other camps) in Nickelswaide, about 8 miles away.